elecfreaks/learn-en/microbitKit/Tinker_Kit/tinker_kit_case_02.md

 ### Step 4: Success

-Voilà!
+Success!
 You have created a simple smart light!
 Let’s light it up !